agardnerIT/killercoda_tutorials/release-tracking/step5.md

 2) The API calls would be performed automatically by pipeline or release tooling.

-## Exercise: Create Ansible script for a Robust Production Release Process
+## Exercise: Create Robust Production Release Process with Ansible

 Use the sample Ansible playbooks in `~/playbooks` as a starting point.